Plumbing problems continue for some following freezing temperatures

 Disque said this is an expense she can’t afford.

-“By the time it all drains we probably are going to have wood rot down there, so we probably are gonna have to replace the wood rot.
+“By the time it all drains, we probably are going to have wood rot down there, so we probably are going to need to replace the wood.
 I don’t know what else there is probably going to be mold down there afterward but that is all I can see for right now,” said Disque.

 Disque is not alone, the owner of Brown’s plumbing said he is still busy fixing frozen pipes.